 Are there visual styles with a stronger digital connection than a physical one?
-Steampunk fashion might be an example of subculture grown strong in digiculture, a phenomena at the fringes of pop culture.
+One subculture that has flourished in digital culture and is a phenomenon on the periphery of pop culture is steampunk.

 Steampunk as a term bloomed in the eighties having grown out of a vast referencial system in literature and film.
 Cyberpunk’s sci-fi sibling has been described as “what the future would have looked like if it had happened sooner”.
 It is a pseudo-Victorian dream with attributes of industrialism playing with elements of air balloons, steam-powered machinery, and mechanical computers.
-It explores the anachronistic idea of what would have happened if society built upon steam as a primary energy source and maintained the Victorian visual style.
+It investigates the archaic notion of what may have transpired if civilization had continued to use steam as its principal energy source and adhered to the Victorian aesthetic.

 Steampunk fashion typically utilizes 20th century technology, patterns, and aesthetics.

-Steampunk refers to any of the artistic styles, clothing fashions, or subcultures that have developed from the aesthetics of steampunk fiction, Victorian-era fiction, art nouveau design, and films from the mid-20th century.
-Various modern utilitarian objects have been modded by individual artisans into a pseudo-Victorian mechanical “steampunk” style, and a number of visual and musical artists have been described as steampunk.
+Any artistic movements, fads, or subcultures that have emerged from the aesthetics of mid-century art nouveau design, Victorian-era literature, steampunk novels, or films are collectively referred to as steampunk.
+A variety of contemporary utilitarian items have been modified into a pseudo-Victorian mechanical “steampunk” style by lone craftspeople, and numerous visual and musical artists have been labeled as steampunk.

 Throughout the years it has become not just a literary subgenre, but an entire lifestyle for some people.
 There are conventions, fashion shows, and even music festivals dedicated to this unique way of living.
 Popular game titles like Bioshock and the Witcher series have also been inspired by Steampunk.